wyomatthew/wyomatthew.github.io/docs/about_me.md

     refers to a region of disk that can be treated as virtual memory when more memory is allocated than can fit into RAM.
-If you'll work with me through the *loose* metaphore, I mean for this blog to eat up the spillage of those thoughts that I have a hard time fitting just in my head.
+If you'll work with me through the *loose* metaphor, I mean for this blog to eat up the spillage of those thoughts that I have a hard time fitting just in my head.

-- Shirt Size?

-    Depends on the shirt!
-For the average shirt, I'd go large for comfort and safety but I prefer medium for higher end shirts and jackets/coats.

-- Shoe size?

-    9.5 is usually perfect, I round up to a 10 if
-    9.5 is not available.